Dec64/Better_slack_notifcations/README.md

 To make executable: `chomod +X slack.py`

+`nano slack.py`

+and edit the config section, see below for details.

 on sonarr/radarr add the script under, `settings > connect > Customscript` Run on download and on upgrade.
 Point to slack.py and in arguments, set either `sonarr` or `radarr` respectively

 ```